Alireza-Iranpour/AllerVis/README.md

 The folders `Food and Allergies Data` contains all the data used by AllerVis.
 The folder `data_cleaning` is not necessary to run the application -- it contains the code we wrote during the data wrangling.

 The files `Procfile` and `requirements.txt` contain specifications for our app to run in Heroku.

+The `.idea` folder contains automatically generated files for nice usage in PyCharm.